Los Angeles Dodgers' Shohei Ohtani and Yoshinobu Yamamoto celebrate in...

 “We are enjoying the [expletive] out of this tonight,” Dodgers general manager Andrew Friedman said.
 “We’re going to focus on this accomplishment and once we sober up, we’re going to focus on trying to do it again.”

 They certainly seem built for it, which is why Ohtani signed with the Dodgers in the first place.
-After languishing with the Angels, who have proven shockingly adept at taking some of the greatest talents in baseball and doing a whole lot of nothing with them, Ohtani came to Los Angeles with the intention of becoming a winner.
+After languishing with the Angels, who have proved to be shockingly adept at taking some of the greatest talents in baseball and doing a whole lot of nothing with them, Ohtani came to the Dodgers with the intention of becoming a winner.

 “I’m honored to be able to be part of a season where we played the longest, and to be able to get to know this team,” he said.
 “My first year and experience winning a World Series has been a tremendous honor.”

-And though he didn’t have the most successful World Series — he hit .230 over the five games — he was also playing despite dislocating his shoulder in Game 2 on Saturday.
+And, though he didn’t have the most successful World Series — he hit .105 in the five games (2-for-19) — he also was playing despite dislocating his left shoulder in Game 2 on Saturday.
 Just his presence in the lineup made a difference, manager Dave Roberts said.
 “I think he earned even more respect from his teammates playing with one arm,” Roberts said.

 He added he was “thrilled” for Ohtani.

-As much as that’s true, it turned out that the big party afterward even went beyond what he imagined.
+As much as that is true, it turned out that the big party afterward went even beyond what he imagined.

 SUBSCRIBE